-2. Maximum credit available is \$360,000.
+^{3.} Maximum credit available is \$500,000 (2020 - \$360,000).
 Amount advanced under the facility at any time is limited to a defined percentage of inventories and trade receivables, less certain reserves.
 The facility is secured by a first charge over the Company's assets and an assignment of trade receivables and requires that certain covenants be met by the Company.

-3. Principal is amortized over 15 years and is payable in quarterly instalments.
-The loan is secured by a first charge against the Company's timberlands and certain other assets, and a subordinated charge over the Company's remaining assets, and requires that certain covenants be met by the Company.
+^{4.} Principal is amortized over 15 years and is payable in quarterly instalments.
+The loan is secured by a first charge against the Company's timberlands and certain other assets, and a subordinated charge over the Company's remaining assets and, and requires that certain covenants be met by the Company.

-4. Various unsecured notes were issued as partial consideration for acquisitions (Note 7).
+^{5.} Various unsecured promissory notes were issued as partial consideration for acquisitions.

-5. The loans are secured by a first charge against the specific equipment being financed under this arrangement, and a subordinated charge over the Company's other assets.
+^{6.} The loans were secured by a first charge against the specific equipment being financed under this arrangement, and a subordinated charge over the Company's other assets.